 PHP wrapper for the api-problem IETF specification

-This library provides a simple and straightforward implementation of the IETF Problem specification, RFC 7809.
+This library provides a simple and straightforward implementation of the IETF Problem Details for HTTP APIs, RFC 7807.

 What's that you say?
 Someone sent your API a bad request?
 Tell them it's a problem!